 - Reported prevalence rates vary widely.
-In the past, prevalence has been reported as 5% in a group of asymptomatic college students, 12% in pregnant women attending an antenatal clinic, 30% in women undergoing termination of pregnancy (TOP) and up to 50% in rural Uganda.
+In the past, prevalence has been reported as 5% in a group of asymptomatic college students, 12% in pregnant women attending an antenatal clinic, 30% in women undergoing termination of pregnancy (TOP).

-- Prevalence has been reported as higher in lesbian women, although there may be confounding factors.
+- Prevalence has been reported as higher in women having sex with other women, although there may be confounding factors.

 - Offensive, fishy-smelling vaginal discharge without soreness or irritation.